boostercloud/booster/CONTRIBUTING.md

 There could be the situation in which two packages depends on the same dependency but with different versions.
 In that case you would get an error during `lerna bootstrap`, and that's good.
 Specify the same dependency version and it will be fixed.

 Finally, **always use exact numbers for dependency versions**.
 This means that if you want to add the dependency "aws-sdk" in version 1.2.3, you should add `"aws-sdk": "1.2.3"` to the corresponding "package.json" file, and never `"aws-sdk": "^1.2.3"` or `"aws-sdk": "~1.2.3"`.
 This restriction comes from hard problems we've had in the past.

+### Running unit tests

+Unit tests are executed when you type `lerna run test`.
+If you want to run the unit tests for an especific package, you should run one of the following commands:

+- `lerna run test:cli`: Run unit tests for the `cli` package.
+- `lerna run test:core`: Run unit tests for the `framework-core` package.
+- `lerna run test:provider-aws`: Run unit tests for the `framework-provider-aws` package.
+- `lerna run test:provider-aws-infrastructure`: Run unit tests for the `framework-provider-aws-infrastructure` package.
+- `lerna run test:provider-azure`: Run unit tests for the `framework-provider-azure` package.
+- `lerna run test:provider-azure-infrastructure`: Run unit tests for the `framework-provider-azure-infrastructure` package.
+- `lerna run test:provider-kubernetes`: Run unit tests for the `framework-provider-kubernetes` package.
+- `lerna run test:provider-kubernetes-infrastructure`: Run unit tests for the `framework-provider-kubernetes-infrastructure` package.
+- `lerna run test:provider-local`: Run unit tests for the `framework-provider-local` package.
+- `lerna run test:provider-local-infrastructure`: Run unit tests for the `framework-provider-local-infrastructure` package.
+- `lerna run test:types`: Run unit tests for the `framework-types` package.

 ### Running integration tests